VIC.GOV.AU | Policy and Advisory Library

 • must not make any misrepresentations while making agreements with suppliers (for example, misrepresenting the number of students at the school)

+For further guidance on school procurement requirements, refer to the Procurement – Schools policy.
 For further guidance on uniform supply arrangements, refer to the Uniform supply arrangements section of the Guidance tab.

 Policy template available

 A Student Dress Code Policy templateExternal Link (staff login required) is available on the School Policy Templates Portal.
-Schools can modify the template to suit their local circumstances
+Schools can modify the template to suit their local circumstances.

 Definitions